wp-plugins/are-you-a-human/readme.txt

 1. Lightbox Version

 == Changelog ==

+= 1.3.4 =
+* Fixed bug with validation in Contact Form 7 integration

 = 1.3.3 =
 * Fixed bug that caused stray curly brace to appear on screen